pantrypoints/sp/content/en/research/countries/china/xi/chapter-05d.md

 Chinese Characteristics for a New Era, which deepens and expands the CPC's understanding of the law of the development of the socialist economy with Chinese characteristics, and enriches and develops the political economy of socialism with Chinese characteristics.
-1 Compilation of Documents of the 19th National Congress of the Communist Party of China, People's Publishing House, 2017, p.
+1 Compilation of Documents of the 19th National Congress of the CCP, People's Publishing House, 2017, p.
 17.

 The new development concept has written a new chapter in the political economy of socialism with